Alperclktp/Alperclktp/README.md

 - 10+ years in software development
 - 8+ years in professional game development
 - 60+ completed game projects
-- Games published on Google Play and App Store
+- Titles published on Google Play and the App Store
 - Co-Founder of COLE Games
-- Architected scalable game systems across Unity and Roblox platforms
+- Architected structured game systems across Unity and Roblox platforms

 ---